 Snack Timetable

 When snacking, it’s good practice to keep an eye on when you eat.
-To keep their blood sugar levels balanced, diabetics snack every two to three hours.
+To keep their blood sugar levels balanced, people with diabetes snack every two to three hours.

 Water Intake

-Water is your best friend as a diabetic for many reasons.
+Water is your best friend as a person with diabetes for many reasons.
 For starters, it won’t increase your blood sugar levels.

 Other than that, it’ll help keep you full between meals.
 Finally, water can flush out excess sugar from your bloodstream.